-G6 Screening methods, especially those involving automated MS-based detection, offer laboratories a cost-effective means to extend their analytical scope to analytes which potentially have a low probability of being present in the samples.
+G7 Screening methods, especially those involving automated MS-based detection, offer laboratories a cost-effective means to extend their analytical scope to analytes which potentially have a low probability of being present in the samples.
 Analytes that occur more frequently should continue to be sought and measured using validated quantitative multiresidue methods.

-G7 For screening methods the confidence of detection of an analyte at a certain concentration level should be established.
+G8 For screening methods the confidence of detection of an analyte at a certain concentration level should be established.
 This can be achieved using screening methods based on the RL from the validation of a quantitative method or screening methods based on the screening detection limit (SDL) from the validation of a qualitative method.

-G8 When using a screening method, the calibration standard solution corresponding to the RL or SDL should be placed, at least at the beginning and the end of the sample sequence to ensure that the analytes remain detectable throughout the whole batch of samples in the sequence.
-When a pesticide is detected, it can only be tentatively reported.
+G9 When using a screening method, the calibration standard solution corresponding to the RL or SDL should be positioned, at least at the beginning and the end of the sample sequence to ensure that the analytes remain detectable throughout the whole batch of samples in the sequence.
+When an analyte is detected, it can only be tentatively reported.
 A subsequent confirmatory analysis using a validated quantitative method, including an appropriate calibration procedure, must be applied before a reliable qualitative result may be reported.
-If an analyte is not detected, then the result must be reported as <SDL mg/kg or <RL mg/kg.
+If an analyte is not detected, then the result is reported as <SDL mg/kg or <RL mg/kg.

-G9 The validation of a screening method based on a SDL can be focused on detectability.
-For each commodity group (see Annex 1), a basic validation should involve analysis of at least 20 samples spiked at the estimated SDL.
-The samples selected should represent multiple commodity categories from the commodity group, with a minimum of two different samples for each commodity category and should be representative for the intended scope of the laboratory.
+G10 The validation of a screening method based on an SDL can be focused on detectability.
+For each commodity group (see Annex A), a basic validation should involve analysis of at least 20 samples spiked at the estimated SDL.
+The samples selected should represent multiple commodities from the same commodity group, with a minimum of two samples for each individual commodity included and will be representative for the intended scope of the laboratory.
 Additional validation data can be collected from on-going AQC-data and method performance verification during routine analysis.